 In some cases, a variety of nutritional supplements can be used to help restore balance to brain chemistry more quickly.
-For example, tyrosine is used to replenish dopamine, and tyrptophan is used to replenish serotonin, and l-phenylalanine is used to increase endorphins, and glutamine is used to increase GABA.
-EAch of these nutrients should be accompanied by their vitamin and mineral co-factors.
+For example, tyrosine is used to replenish dopamine, and tryptophan is used to replenish serotonin, and l-phenylalanine is used to increase endorphins, and glutamine is used to increase GABA.
+Each of these nutrients should be accompanied by their vitamin and mineral co-factors.

 However, some people do not respond positively to this type of supplementation.
 You will need to assess your response and adjust accordingly.
 Some nutritional deficiencies like being low in copper can lead to cravings for chocolate.

 5. Address Other Elements that Disrupt Brain Chemistry

 There are a wide variety of other issues that can impair brain chemistry including environmental toxins like pesticides, heavy metals, Candida overgrowth, SIBO, chronic stress or sympathetic dominance, childhood abuse and/or neglect, adrenal fatigue, and emotional trauma as a child or an adult.
 Each of these issues must be addressed.

-Of the utmost importance is insecticides and herbicides.
+Of the utmost importance are insecticides and herbicides.
 You simply cannot restore balance to brain chemistry if these substances are being used in the home or yard.
 They must be eliminated.